Side Effects of Steroids in Pets

 Corticosteroids are produced naturally in the adrenal glands, and have a number of important functions in the healthy pet.
 Cortisol, the predominant naturally occurring steroid, has

-functions, amongst others.
-These beneficial effects are dependent on the proper functioning of feedback mechanisms between the adrenal glands, pituitary gland, and hypothalamus, and the low levels of endogenous steroid are constantly fine-tuned by communication between these organs.
+These beneficial effects are dependent on the proper functioning of feedback mechanisms between the adrenal glands, pituitary gland, and hypothalamus.
+The low levels of endogenous steroid are constantly fine-tuned by communication between these organs.
 When communication breaks down, an animal may develop serious problems such as Cushing's Syndrome or Addison's Disease.

 When we administer corticosteroids in the form of prednisolone or prednisone, we override this sophisticated feedback mechanism, and are likely to cause at least some mild signs of Cushing's Syndrome.
 These signs are discussed below.

 For what reason was your pet prescribed steroids?

 Effects of prednisone vary from one animal to the next, and while some pets will become agitated, hyperactive, or even aggressive, it is most common for owners to notice lethargy and reduced energy levels.
 While some of this effect seems to be due to a direct effect on the brain, exercise intolerance because of muscular and respiratory effects are likely to also play an important role in these changes.

 Corticosteroids have a massive impact on the body's ability to conserve water, increasing fluid loss through urination by several mechanisms.
 Increased levels of glucose in urine draw out water through the kidneys, while mineralocorticoid effects alter electrolyte levels, driving thirst and increasing excretion.